 We can also estimate the average uncertainty of the measurements from Table 1.
-If we assume that the three phase travel times t1, t2, and t3 are independent measurements, the average uncertainty of each individual travel time measurement can then be estimated with $\frac{1}{\sqrt{3}}\sigma$ , where $\sigma$ is the STDV in the Gaussian fit.
-The average phase time uncertainty increases with increasing period as expected, but is less than 1 second for most cases.
-An uncertainty of less than half a second would be impossible to attain because 1 sample per second time series are used in this study.
-This estimation of the uncertainty is independent of the repeatability of the measurements at different times, which has been performed in other studies (e.g., Yang et al., 2007; Bensen et al., 2007a), and provides a new way to estimate the average travel time uncertainty.
+If we assume that the three phase travel times t1, t2, and t3 are independent measurements, the average uncertainty of each individual travel time measurement can then be estimated by $\frac{1}{\sqrt{3}}\sigma$, where σ is the STDV in the Gaussian fit.
+The average phase time uncertainty increases with increasing period as expected, but is less than 1 second for all cases.
+An uncertainty of less than half a second would be difficult to attain because 1 sample per second time series are used in this study.
+This estimation of the phase travel time uncertainty is independent of the repeatability of the measurements at different times, which has been performed in other studies (e.g., Yang et al., 2007; Bensen et al., 2007a), and provides a new way to estimate the average travel time uncertainty.
 This uncertainty, however, is characteristic of the inter-station spacings used in this study, and would be expected to grow with increasing inter-station distance.

-The three-station method developed here confirms that $\lambda = 0$ is a good approximation for the majority of the measurements.
+The three-station method developed here confirms that $\lambda = 0$ is a good approximation for the majority of the measurements and bias caused by an inhomogeneous source distribution is minimal.
 The results also provide insight into the quality of the phase velocity measurements.
 Overall, the phase travel time measurements in this study display a negligible systematic error and an average uncertainty of less than 1 second for periods shorter than 24 sec.
 The implication of these results for the distribution of ambient noise sources is discussed in section 6.2.